hereisVaibhav/Script-Helper/README.md

 # Script-Helper

-In this application, you can just upload or paste any long content or text you have, and it will give you it's full summary
+In this application, you can just upload or paste any long content or text you have, and it will give you it's full summary..........